sbevening/Lucky-Dungeon/README.md

   myself and enemies.
 - As a user, I want to be given the option to load a save game from a file while playing.
 - As a user, I want to be given the option to save my game to a file while playing.

+## Instructions for Grader ##

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the "ATTACK ENEMY" button until an enemy is killed to obtain its loot (which is added to the inventory) and then selecting an item by clicking on it in the top panel (cannot be an empty slot) and pressing the "DROP ITEM" button to remove it from the inventory.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking on an item in the inventory (cannot be an empty slot) to select it and then click the "EQUIP ITEM" button in order to equip a given piece of armor or a weapon and put the previously equipped item into the inventory
+- You can locate my visual component by starting the application as it is shown as a splash screen upon launch.
+- You can save the state of my application by clicking on the button labelled "Save Game" while playing the game.
+- You can load a saved application state by clicking on the button labelled "Load Game" while playing the game.